zhopp/homeops/README.md

 ## Create Talos Secrets

-Per cluster, only run gensecret once.
+Per cluster, only run gensecret once **Ensure that each cluster has it's own secret, failure to do so may result in nodes attempting to join other clusters.**

 ```
 talhelper gensecret > talsecret.sops.yaml
 sops -e -i talsecret.sops.yaml
 ```

-*Generating secrets will overwrite all of the keys and there's no way to recover from it.
-This will brick the cluster*
+**Generating secrets will overwrite all of the keys and there's no way to recover from it.
+This will brick the cluster**

 ## Create Talos Config
 create a talconfig.yaml file following the documentation at https://budimanjojo.github.io/talhelper/latest/